Classical Multidimensional Scaling on Metric Measure Spaces: Stability of Generalized cMDS

 \subsection{Stability}

-It is reasonable to expect that, the cMDS method is stable with respect to ``perturbations" of metric measure spaces in the Gromov-Wasserstein sense.
-This expectation indeed turns out to be true for metric measure spaces satisfying the ``Lebesgue differentiability property".
+It is reasonable to expect that, the cMDS method is stable with respect to ``perturbations" of mm-spaces in the Gromov-Wasserstein sense.
+This expectation indeed turns out to be true for mm-spaces satisfying the ``Lebesgue differentiability property".